simonw/s3-credentials/README.md

 1. Confirm or create buckets, in the same way as for permanent credentials.
 2. Check if an AWS role called `s3-credentials.AmazonS3FullAccess` exists.
 If it does not exist create it, configured to allow the user's AWS account to assume it and with the `arn:aws:iam::aws:policy/AmazonS3FullAccess` policy attached.
 3. Use `STS.AssumeRole()` to return temporary credentials that are restricted to just the specified buckets and specified read-only/read-write/write-only policy.

+You can run the `create` command with the `--dry-run` option to see a summary of changes that would be applied, including details of generated policy documents, without actually applying those changes.

 ### Using a custom policy